-- Run the ypbind daemon with the -s option, for secure mode, which requires the server to use a reserved port. - Lock the ypbind daemon to a particular domain name and server list.
+- Run the ypbind daemon with the -s option, which requires the server to use a reserved port. - For security purposes, it is best to run NIS with the -s option. - Lock the ypbind daemon to a particular domain name and server list by using the -S option.

 Normally, hosts broadcast NIS requests on the network and the first available server answers the request.
 The -S option allows you to lock the ypbind daemon to a particular domain and set of servers.
 Requests are made directly to the specified servers, rather than being broadcast.
-You should run NIS with the -S option configured.
+For security purposes, it is best run NIS with the -S option.

-If you choose to run NIS with the -S option configured, you must know the host names and IP addresses of the servers to which you are locking the ypbind daemon.
+If you choose to run NIS with the -S option, you must know the host names and IP addresses of the servers to which you are locking the ypbind daemon to successfully complete the configuration process.

-Run NIS with the -ypset option, the -ypsetme option, or with both options set.
+Run NIS with the -ypset option or the -ypsetme option.

 The -ypset option allows a user logged in as root on any system in your domain to bind your system to a particular server.
 The -ypsetme option allows ypbind to accept -ypset requests only from the local system.
-You should not run NIS with the -ypset or -ypsetme options set.
+For security purposes, it is best to disallow all ypset requests.

-Use the automount program and the associated maps.
+Use Automount or AutoFS and the associated maps.

-The automount program, an alternative to mounting remote file systems, allows users to mount remote file systems on an as-needed basis.
-When you use NIS to distribute automount maps, you can configure clients to receive the maps from the NIS master and slave servers and use the maps to mount remote file systems.
-For information on creating automount maps, see Appendix B. For information on administering automount maps, see Section 9.1.2.
+The automount and autofsd daemons, which are alternatives to mounting remote file systems in the /etc/fstab file, allow users to mount remote file systems on an as-needed basis.
+When you use NIS to distribute the maps for these daemons, you can configure clients to receive the maps from the NIS master and slave servers and use the maps to mount remote file systems.
+For information on creating these maps, see Appendix B. For information on administering the maps, see Section 10.1.2.

-Whether or not you use the automount program depends on your site's networking environment.
+Whether or not you use Automount or AutoFS depends on your site's networking environment.